bmw-ece-ntust/internship/During Internship/Power Control.md

 # Power Control
 When a transmitter sends signal to a receiver through a wired communication there won't be that much power degradation.
 Different from a wireless communication which will have an uncontrollable power drop in the process.
-Thus, a power control mechanism should exist that can deliver the right amount of power based on the needs between the transmitter and receiver such as the distance .
+Thus, a power control mechanism should exist that can deliver the right amount of power based on the needs between the transmitter and receiver such as the distance.

 A. Closed Loop Power Control
   - Send signal from  T to R
   - R measure the power of the signal